 - Bats and Rabies - Centers for Disease Control and Prevention (CDC)

 - Bats and their Control - Internet Center for Wildlife Damage Management

-- House Bats - Washington State University Extension
+- Bats in and Around Structures - University of Nebraska-Lincoln Extension

 - Little Brown Bat - Oregon State University Extension Service